-All Reid helmets are sold in Australia and New Zealand markets, therefore are subject to extremely strict testing.
+The Reid helmet range sold in Australia and New Zealand markets is subject to extremely strict testing.
 As wearing a helmet in Australia is required by law, Australian-designed helmets must adhere to some extremely high quality and safety standards.

 How does a helmet prevent brain injuries?